Measles

 Babies born to mothers with immunity to measles before pregnancy (either after natural measles infection or from measles vaccination) receive some protection as they develop in the womb.
 This immunity is temporary and fades in the first year after birth.

-Babies from six months of age travelling to measles endemic areas with a high incidence of measles o with a current outbreak, who are likely to be mixing with local people, should receive an early dose of MMR vaccine.
-As response to MMR in infants is sub-optimal, when the vaccine has been given before one year of age, immunisation with two further doses of MMR should be given at the recommended ages.
+Babies from six months of age travelling to measles endemic areas with a high incidence of measles or with a current outbreak, who are likely to be mixing with local people, should receive an early dose of MMR vaccine.
+MMRV vaccine may be given from 9 months of age for this purpose if that is the only vaccine product available at the time of the appointment.

-Ideally, a four-week minimum interval period should be observed between giving a yellow fever vaccine and MMR.
+Ideally, a four-week minimum interval period should be observed between giving a yellow fever vaccine and MMR/MMRV.
 Giving these two vaccines together may lead to sub-optimal antibody responses to yellow fever, mumps and rubella antigens.
-If protection is needed rapidly, then these vaccines should be given at any interval; UKHSA guidance states an additional MMR dose should be considered and revaccination with yellow fever can also be considered for those at on-going risk.
+If protection is needed rapidly, then these vaccines should be given at any interval; UKHSA guidance states an additional MMR/MMRV dose should be considered and revaccination with yellow fever can also be considered for those at on-going risk.

 UKHSA advice on immunisation against measles is also available for those whose immunisation status is uncertain.